Match fixing in association football: Tajikistan

 In August 2021, Iranian forward Amir Memari Manesh was banned for life by the Tajikistan Football Federation for admitting to betting on his own games with Dushanbe-83.

+Thailand

+In the 1999 Thai Premier League, Bangkok Bank of Commerce FC ended the season with only two points from 22 matches.
+In the last fixture, they lost 0-10 to Royal Thai Air Force.
+After Royal Thai Air Force won the league by a single goal differential, an investigation led by the Football Association of Thailand resulted in Bangkok Bank of Commerce's manager and assistants being suspended.
+The club was expelled from the association, and later folded due to financial difficulties.

 Togo

 In March 2019, Togolese referee Kokou Hougnimon Fagla was banned for life by FIFA due to match fixing.
 He denied that he had done so.

 Ukraine

 In May 2018, 35 Ukrainian clubs were accused of match-fixing.

 Uzbekistan

 In September 2022, Georgian midfielder Kakhi Makharadze was handed a five-year ban for match fixing involving his club Lokomotiv Tashkent.